khozlov/kitchen-scribe/README.md

 `hire` action can be performed multiple times to set up additional remotes.

-Next you probably want to get your scribe to actually do something for a change. `knife scribe copy` will fully back up your `roles` and `environments` and partially backup your `nodes` (only `name`, `env`, `attributes` and `run_list`).
+Next you probably want to get your scribe to actually do something for a change. `knife scribe copy` will fully back your `roles` and `environments` up and partially back your `nodes` up (only `name`, `env`, `attributes` and `run_list`).
 It assumes that you already hired your scribe and by default will look for your chronicle at `.chronicle`, assume that your remote name is `origin`, your default branch name is `master` and you want each of your commit messages to say _"Commiting chef state as of [current date and time]"_.
 Again you may customize this using:

 * `-p` or `--chronicle-path` followed by a path to specify a different location for the chronicle.
 * `--remote-name` followed by a remote_name to specify a different remote name.